Welcome back to my last update on my Liberty Kantha project.

 I trimmed as close as I could to the knots.
 If you've got stitching that goes both directions, you'll need to be extra careful.

 Despite being careful, I found that I'd still cut off one knot.
-I used some craft glue suitable for fabric to dab on the end, and glued it down.

 I found this Liberty piece large enough for the backing in the perfect tones!

 It echoed every colour that was used in the front.
 I was so tickled!